slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On growing old

 <!--
+> *"Old age is too high a price to pay for maturity.*
+> *"People who want to share their religious views with you almost never want you to share yours with them.*
+> *"Everybody wants to go to heaven, but nobody wants to die.*
+- after reaching a certain age, you are no longer viewed as a person. you become an institution and are you aere treated the way institutions are. you are expected to behave like a piece of period furniture, an architectual landmark.
+- maturing is realizing how many things don't require your comment.
+-->

 > *"If you arrive to my age and nobody thinks well of you, I don't care how big your bank account is, your life is a disaster."
 -- Warren Buffett*

 > *"Aging is an extraordinary process where you become the person you always should have been."
 -- David Bowie*

 > *"An honest man is always a child."
 -- Socrates*
-> *"We mature with the damage, not with the years."
--- Mateus William*

 > *"It takes a very long time to become young."
 -- Pablo Picasso*

-“As a grown man you should know better than to go around advising people.” -- Bertolt Brecht
-> *"Men fear death, as children fear to go in the dark; and as that natural fear in children is increased with tales, so is the other."
--- Francis Bacon*
-> *"The teachers of morality speak like angels, but live like men."
--- Sam Johnson*
-> *"Go to Heaven for the climate, Hell for the company."
--- Mark Twain*
-> *"There is no sin but ignorance."
--- Christopher Marlowe*
-> *"The old believe everything; the middle-aged suspect everything; the young know everything."
--- Oscar Wilde*
-> *"everyone wants to live long but, no ones wants to be called old."
+> *"Everyone wants to live long but, no ones wants to be called old."
 -- Icelandic proverb*

-> *"Old age is too high a price to pay for maturity.*
-> *"People who want to share their religious views with you almost never want you to share yours with them.*
-> *"Everybody wants to go to heaven, but nobody wants to die.*
-- My life was sharply divided in two halves.
-In teh first half, I was always the youngest in teh group; in teh second half, I was always the oldest.
-Theer was no transitional period. -- stan ulam
+> *"My life was sharply divided in two halves.
+In the first half, I was always the youngest in teh group; in teh second half, I was always the oldest.
+Theer was no transitional period."
-- after reaching a certain age, you are no longer viewed as a person. you become an institution and are you aere treated the way institutions are. you are expected to behave like a piece of period furniture, an architectual landmark.
-- maturing is realizing how many things don't require your comment.
--->
+-- Stan Ulam*

 > *"We don’t stop playing because we grow old; we grow old because we stop playing."
 -- George bernard Shaw*